YongmaoLuo/renting-system/README.md

 the tenant is involved in.

-The Unpaid Bills section lists all the unpaid bills the tenant has not paid yet.

-The Paid Bills section lists all the payment history the tenant made before.
+The Unpaid Bills section lists all the unpaid bills the tenant has not paid yet; the Paid Bills section lists all the payment history the tenant made before.
 In the picture above, because the tenant does not have unpaid bills, he does not need to make payments.

 However, like the picture shown as follows, if the tenant has unpaid bills, the